How Stephen and Ayesha Curry Have Defied the Basketball Couple Curse and Make Their Marriage Work

 Make that a million and six.

-In early February she announced that their third child was on the way.
-Now six months along, she revealed just last week how tough this pregnancy has been.
-She's endured five hospital stays so far this year and has barely felt like cooking or eating.
+In early February Ayesha announced that their third child was on the way and a couple months later she revealed just how tough the pregnancy had been for her so far, having endured five hospital stays that left her feeling not that into cooking or eating.

-But like a boss she was back at work a few days ago, teasing a project with World Market and interior designer Taniya Nayak to her 5.5 million Instagram followers.
+But like a boss she was back at work in April, teasing a project with World Market and interior designer Taniya Nayak to her 5.5 million Instagram followers.

+On this journey, on this quest... protect me...
+I’m bless!
+Canon W. Jack Curry

 Doing a five-minute Twitter Q&A with fans in February, she was asked how she balanced being a mom and mogul.